 We integrated the annotations with gene ontology (GO) data in order to characterize the functions associated with pseudogene generation.
-For this we calculated the enrichment of GO terms across the strains.
-We observed that the majority of top biological processes, molecular function and cellular component GO terms are shared across the strains (Figure 5A).
+For this, we calculated the enrichment of GO terms across the strains.
+We observed that the majority of top biological processes, molecular function, and cellular component GO terms are shared across the strains (Figure 5A).
 Moreover, the GO terms that universally characterize the pseudogene complements in all the mouse strains are closely reproduced in the family classification of pseudogenes.
-The top pseudogene family 7-Transmembrane encompasses the chemoreceptors GPCR proteins reflecting the mouse genome enrichment in olfactory receptors.
-Similar to the human and primate counterparts, the top families seen in mouse pseudogenes are related to highly expressed proteins such as GAPDH, ribosomal proteins and Zinc fingers (Figure 5B).
+The top pseudogene family 7-Transmembrane encompasses the chemoreceptors GPCR proteins, reflecting the mouse genome enrichment in olfactory receptors.
+Similar to the human and primate counterparts, the top families seen in mouse pseudogenes are related to highly expressed proteins such as GAPDH, ribosomal proteins and Zinc fingers (Figure 5B).[[not sure znf highly expr]]

-However, a closer look suggests that the pseudogene repertoire also reflects individual strain specific phenotypes.
-A detailed list of the strain specific and strain enriched pseudogenes families, strain specific phenotypes, and strain specific molecular and cellular GO-defined processes is shown in Table 3.
-There are two possible types of pseudogene-phenotype associations.
-First, the pseudogenization process is linked with the emergence of an advantageous phenotype, as in the case of Mus Spretus genome, where we see an enrichment of pseudogenes related to tumor repressor genes and apoptosis pathways genes.
+However, a closer look suggests that the pseudogene repertoire also reflects particular strain-specific phenotypes.
+A detailed list of the strain specific and strain enriched pseudogenes families, strain-specific phenotypes, and strain-specific molecular and cellular GO-defined processes is shown in Table 3.
+There are two possible types of pseudogene-phenotype associations. [[expl??]]First, the pseudogenization process is linked with the emergence of an advantageous phenotype, as in the case of Mus Spretus genome, where we see an enrichment of pseudogenes related to tumor repressor genes and apoptosis pathways genes.
 Second, as expected, we find that the majority of pseudogenes reflect a deleterious phenotype.
 A known example is the pseudogenization of Cytochrome c Oxidase subunit VIa through accumulation of LOF mutations in the blind albino mouse strain, that is commonly linked with neurodegeneration \cite{17435251} and is characteristic for the observed brain lesions in the affected mice \cite{JAX}.

 4.2 Gene essentiality

 We observed an enrichment of essential genes among pseudogene parent genes in the mouse strains.
 Evaluating the parent gene for each pseudogene present in the mouse strains reveals essential genes are approximately three times more abundant amongst parent genes.
-In general, the essential genes are more highly transcribed than nonessential genes, and thus can potentially be associated with a higher propensity of generating processed pseudogenes.
-We evaluated the probability that a gene is essential given its transcription level and parent gene status (see Methods) and found that pseudogene parents are 20% more likely to be essential genes compared to regular protein coding genes.
+In general, the essential genes are more highly transcribed than nonessential ones, and thus can potentially be associated with a higher propensity of generating processed pseudogenes.
+We evaluated the probability that a gene is essential given its transcription level and parent gene status (see Methods) and found that pseudogene parents are ~20% more likely to be essential genes compared to regular protein-coding genes.

 We also analysed the number of paralogs associated with essential and nonessential genes to get an insight into the possible role of gene duplication in the enrichment of essential genes amongst the parent genes set.
-In the reference mouse 19.4% of nonessential genes and 25.9% of essential genes lack paralogs.
-Meanwhile, there isn’t a large difference in the average number of paralogs per genes, 6.2 for essential compared to 6.7 for nonessential genes.
+In the reference mouse, 19.4% of nonessential genes and 25.9% of essential genes lack paralogs.
+Meanwhile, there isn't a large difference in the average number of paralogs per genes, 6.2 for essential compared to 6.7 for nonessential genes.
 The slight depletion of genes with paralogs in the experimentally determined essential gene set is likely to be linked to the experimental set up relying on single gene knockouts to determine essentiality, which would miss genes with an essential role and a functional paralog.

 4.3 Pseudogene Transcription